Demon's variational principle for informational active matter: Introduction

 While the Szilard engine idealizes Hamiltonian dynamics~\cite{Goldstein}, most realistic systems in information thermodynamics operate in dissipative environments.
 Experimental validations using colloidal particles in viscous fluids~\cite{Toyabe10,Bauer12,Berut12,Jun14} have established a direct link between microscopic stochasticity and macroscopic energetics.
 In biological contexts, processes such as chemotaxis in microorganisms~\cite{Berg72,Wadhams04,Celani10} provide typical examples of information-driven regulation.

 Building on these foundations, recent studies have investigated information engines operating in dissipative systems~\cite{Paneru20,Paneru22,Saha23}.
 Particular attention has focused on information engines powered by active particles, where autonomous energy injection drives persistent motion even in fluctuating environments~\cite{Malgaretti22,Cocconi23,Cocconi24,Rafeek24,Schuttler25}.
-These developments have led to the concept of informational active matter~\cite{VanSaders23}, a distinct class of systems in which information plays a central role in generating motion and work, as illustrated in Fig.\ref{Fig:InfoActive}.
+These developments have led to the concept of informational active matter~\cite{VanSaders23}, a distinct class of systems in which information plays a central role in generating motion and work, as illustrated in Fig.~\ref{Fig:InfoActive}.
 This paradigm differs fundamentally from conventional active matter frameworks, where particles are driven purely by energy consumption~\cite{Marchetti13,Bechinger16}.

 A key model demonstrating these concepts is the information swimmer, proposed by Huang \textit{et al.}~\cite{Huang20,Hou24}.
 In this system, the particle's drag coefficient (or radius) is adaptively modulated based on measurements of its instantaneous velocity.
 Numerical simulations have shown that repeated cycles of measurement and feedback produce a finite average swimming velocity.
 Despite these advances, obtaining analytical predictions for the swimming velocity under feedback protocols remains an open challenge.

-Dynamical equations for dissipative processes can generally be derived using Onsager principle (OP)~\cite{Onsager31a,Onsager31b,Doi11,DoiBook}, which determines the governing equations by minimizing the instantaneous energy dissipation.
-However, this framework does not account for informational dynamics arising from measurement.
+Dynamical equations for dissipative processes can generally be derived from the Onsager principle (OP) by minimizing the instantaneous energy dissipation~\cite{Onsager31a,Onsager31b,Doi11,DoiBook}.
+By casting the OP in a path-integral formulation, one obtains the Onsager-Machlup principle (OMP) as a global variational principle~\cite{Onsager53,Machlup53,Taniguchi07,Taniguchi08,Doi19}.
+The OMP is a standard tool for long-time behavior, including steady states~\cite{Yasuda21JPSJ,Yasuda23} and most probable paths~\cite{Yasuda22,Zheng25}.
+In particular, the generalized Onsager-Machlup principle (GOMP) developed by the present authors extends this variational framework from deterministic dynamics to stochastic processes~\cite{Yasuda24} (see Appendix~\ref{App:SOMVP} for details).
+In the GOMP, however, we did not incorporate an explicit memory variable, nor did we account for information-based control.
+Here, we further develop the GOMP framework by introducing memory and a feedback mechanism.
+This extension preserves the variational structure of GOMP and enables the analysis of stochastic dynamics within a unified principle.